Critical classes of power graphs and reconstruction of directed power graphs: The reconstruction of the directed power graph

 \begin{corollary}{\rm \cite[Theorem 2 ]{Cameron_2}} If $G_1$ and $G_2$ are finite groups whose power graphs are isomorphic, then their directed power graphs are also isomorphic. \end{corollary}

 We emphasize that the Main Theorem expresses a stronger result with respect to Corollary \ref{cCameron_2}.
-In particular, it allows to give a clear answer to the request, posed in 2022 by J. P. Cameron \cite[Question 2]{GraphsOnGroups}, of a ``simple" algorithm able to reconstruct the directed power graph of a group from its power graph.
+In particular, it allows us to give a clear answer to the request, posed in 2022 by P. J. Cameron \cite[Question 2]{GraphsOnGroups}, for a simple algorithm able to reconstruct the directed power graph of a group from its power graph.
 Indeed its proof is constructive and can be explicitly converted into an algorithm.
 The readers interested into the description of the algorithm and its pseudo-code are referred to the Appendix.
-Here, we illustrate how the algorithm works on some significative examples and in a game frame.
+Here, we illustrate how the algorithm works on some enlightening examples and in the framework of a game.
+This approach should make clear that the Main Theorem expresses quite a surprising result: we can reconstruct the directed version of a power graph, having no knowledge about the possible groups of which it is the power graph.